-The program accepts 12 interns each year, who start in the summer term.
-For details regarding the selection process, the program website should be consulted: UW-Madison Capstone Program in Clinical Nutrition-Dietetic Internship.
+The program accepts up to 20 interns each year, who start in the summer term.
+For details regarding the selection process, the program website should be consulted: UW–Madison Capstone Program in Clinical Nutrition–Dietetic Internship.
 The following are the basic requirements:

 - Have taken the GRE